rajeshwar2007/rajeshwar2007/README.md

 - 👋 Hi, I’m Rajeshwar
-- 👀 I’m interested in IoT
+- 👀 I’m interested in python
-- 🌱 I’m currently learning IoT
+- 🌱 I’m currently learning python sql
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...